Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Background and Related Work

 In the context of pretrained models, some works have explored combining multiple LLMs, such as \cite{mavromatis2024pack}, which studies independently trained base models and their ensembles at test time.
 Here, the authors compare methods including weighted ensembling, uniform ensembling, and model selection.
 While their work is closely related to ours in the context of foundation model portfolios, it focuses exclusively on language tasks.
 In contrast, we focus on probabilistic time series forecasting, where the use of model combination and more generally test-time computation remains largely unexplored.
 Furthermore, beyond comparing model combination strategies as in \cite{mavromatis2024pack}, we also investigate how to build a diverse portfolio of test-time efficient models.

 Another related approach for pretrained models is the mixture-of-experts (MoE) framework \citep{jacobs1991moe,shazeer2017outrageously}, where component models and combination rules are jointly trained.
-Although this is shown to be effective for reducing inference time, it limits flexibility.
+This approach is shown to be effective in time-series forecasting tasks as well \citep{shi2024time,liu2024moirai}.
+Although these works showed that MoE can help reducing inference time and cost, it limits flexibility.
 In contrast, our approach trains the component models in the portfolio independently, and allows the use of different fusion strategies at test-time.
 Notably, this flexibility enables the fusion rule to be adapted according to available computational resources during inference.
 Additionally, our approach enhances interpretability during the prediction by clarifying the contribution of each portfolio member, whose training procedures are transparent.